NuriEraySahin/django-sql-middleware-package-demo-project/roadmaps/django_roadmap.md

 - Django offers various forms of associations between models, including ForeignKey, OneToOneField, and ManyToManyField.
 These relationships enable you to specify the connections between models.
 - Migrations refer to files that provide a description of alterations made to the database structure.
 When modifications are made to your models, a migration file is generated to document these changes.
 The migration framework in Django can subsequently implement those modifications to the database.

 Generally, Django's Object-Relational Mapping (ORM) is a robust instrument that simplifies the process of interacting with relational databases in Python.
-By acquiring a comprehensive comprehension of these fundamental principles, you will possess the capability to effortlessly construct intricate web apps.

 <i>Configuring Django Object-Relational Mapping (ORM)</i>
 In order to establish Django ORM, it is necessary to adhere to the following procedures: